davidgilbertson/react-recollect/README.md

 **Featureless state management for React.**

 What does 'featureless' mean?
-It means that Recollect has a tiny API with (almost) nothing to learn.
+It means that Recollect doesn't do much, and you don't need to know much to use it.

 Recollect can replace Redux or MobX or similar state management libraries.

 Have a play in this [Code Sandbox](https://codesandbox.io/s/lxy1mz200l).

 ## Warnings

 This tool is in its early days, so please test thoroughly and raise any issues you find.
-I'm still working out the kinks, particularly around immutability (see below).

 There is no support for any version of IE, Opera mini, or Android browser 4.4 (because Recollect uses the `Proxy` object).
-Check out the latest usage stats at [caniuse.com](https://caniuse.com/#feat=proxy).
+Check out the latest usage stats for proxies at [caniuse.com](https://caniuse.com/#feat=proxy).

-This tool is in its early days, so please test thoroughly and raise any issues you find.
-Also, there is no support for any version of IE, Opera mini, or Android browser 4.4 (because Recollect uses the `Proxy` object).
-Check out the latest usage stats at [caniuse.com](https://caniuse.com/#feat=proxy)

 # Usage